-Free money is always helpful, whether it’s from your credit card’s cash back program or the Upromise free online rewards program.
+Free money is always helpful, whether it’s from your credit card’s cash back program, Ibotta for groceries or the Upromise free online rewards program.
 Your credit card may offer you 1.5 percent back on your purchases, even if you pay off your balance each month.
 Upromise is a free rewards program where you start on the company’s website and get a percentage back of your online shopping purchases.
 The money can be banked and sent to you as cash, put into a college savings account or applied to a student loan balance.
 As long as you don’t buy more than you intended, both options give you free money for savings without hurting your lifestyle.

 For more cost-cutting articles:

 - How your smartphone can save you money

 - Which smartphone family plan is best?